On a family of unitary representations of mapping class groups: Generalized Thurston measures and dynamics on measured foliation spaces

 \section{Generalized Thurston measures and dynamics on measured foliation spaces}

-In this section we will describe the integral theory on the space of measured foliations and the action of groups of mapping class on the space of measured foliations.
+In this section we will describe the integral theory on the space of measured foliations and the action of subgroups of mapping class groups on the space of measured foliations.
 A subgroup of $\M(S)$ in which all elements except the identity are pseudo-Anosov mapping classes will be called a pseudo-Anosov subgroup.